triggermesh/docs/docs/tm/serverless.md

 ## Generate the Scaffolding

-To ease user on-boarding `tm` has a currently experimental feature to generate a scaffolfing.
+To ease user on-boarding `tm` has a currently experimental feature to generate a scaffolding.
 To generate the scaffolding for a simple Python function do:

 ```
 tm generate python